pkanellidis/material-timeline/README.md

 You can do that by implementing a function to pass as a parameter to wrap item.
 __NOTE__ the `item` argument is a reactElement, not just data.

+- __stackedImages Boolean__
+> Specifies if the TimelineItems should have their image at the Left or at the Top.

 ### TimelineItem